barbosafilipe/smpc-with-risk-allocation/README.md

 ### MOSEK dependency

-The solver used is [MOSEK](https://www.mosek.com/), wich provide free academic [licenses](https://www.mosek.com/products/academic-licenses/).
+The solver used is [MOSEK](https://www.mosek.com/), which provides free academic [licenses](https://www.mosek.com/products/academic-licenses/).

 ### Updates in the approximation